-Advanced Sensing and Computing ("ASC"): Our Advanced Sensing and Computing segment is organized to provide equipment that enables the capture and communication of value battlefield information necessary to ensure our armed forces are equipped with real-time intelligence required to deliver enhanced decision making and execution in theater.
+Advanced Sensing and Computing ("ASC"): Our Advanced Sensing and Computing segment is organized to provide equipment that enables the sensing and understanding of the battlefield to ensure our armed forces are equipped with real-time intelligence required to deliver enhanced decision making and execution in theater.
 From leading long-range sensing capabilities, expanding our reach, to rugged, trusted, and cyber resilient computing, our ASC products provide our customers with the ability to be successful in their mission.

-Our ASC segment provides ground vehicle systems including third generation infrared, long-range threat detection, situational awareness, targeting and vehicle protection.
-Additionally, we offer a full complement of soldier systems, including next generation sensors, targeting systems and optics to improve infantry combat effectiveness.
+Our ASC segment provides ground vehicle systems including third generation infrared sensors, long-range threat detection, situational awareness, targeting and vehicle protection.
+Additionally, we offer a full complement of soldier systems, including next generation sensors, and targeting systems to improve infantry combat effectiveness.
 Our sensing technologies also support aircraft survivability through advanced two-color infrared sensors and our quantum cascade lasers which detect and protect aircraft from missile attacks.

-In addition to our optical sensing systems, we utilize state of the art technology in EW and cyber systems to provide our customers integrated capabilities for multi-domain operations to supplement kinetic warfare.
+In addition to our optical sensing systems, we provide state of the art technology in Electronic Warfare and cyber systems to enable our customer's integrated capabilities for multi-domain operations to supplement kinetic warfare.
 Our mounted and dismounted EW systems and intelligence solutions across a broad range of platforms bring world-class capability to our customers.